osrf-migration/srcsim-wiki/cloud.md

     * You can also execute an interactive bash shell on the running docker container by doing `docker exec -it gazebo_run bash`

-    * You can optionally monitor the docker state from the host (outside the container), running `tail -f cloudsim-docker.log`
+    * You can optionally monitor the docker state from the host (outside the container), running `tail -f ~/code/cloudsim-docker.log`

 ## Launch your software on field computer